tantara/JejuNet/README.md

 ## Acknowledgement

 This work was partially supported by Deep Learning Jeju Camp and sponsors such as Google, SK Telecom.
-Thank you for the generous support for TPU and Google Pixel 2.
+Thank you for the generous support for TPU and Google Pixel 2, and thank [Hyungsuk](https://github.com/corea) and all the mentees for tensorflow impelmentations and useful discussions.